Orbitale/SvelteAdmin/README.md

 // The dashboard setup:
 export const dashboard = new DashboardDefinition({
-	// Some metadata regarding your admin panel
+	// Some metadata related to your admin panel
 	admin: {
+        defaultLocale: 'en',
 		head: {
 			brandName: '{ Your company/brand name }',
 			appName: '{ Your app name }'